neutralinojs/neutralinojs.github.io/docs/api/os.md

 Executes a command and returns the output.

 ### Parameters
-- `command`: The command that is to be executed.
+- `command` String: The command that is to be executed.

 ### Options
-- `background`: Executes the command in background and resolve the Promise immediately if this is set to `true`.
+- `background` Boolean: Executes the command in background and resolve the Promise immediately if this is set to `true`.
-- `stdIn`: Standard input as a string.
+- `stdIn` String: Standard input as a string.

 ### Return object (awaited):
-- `pid`: Process identifier.
+- `pid` Number: Process identifier.
-- `stdOut`: Standard output.
+- `stdOut` String: Standard output.
-- `stdErr`: Standard error.
+- `stdErr` String: Standard error.
-- `exitCode`: Exit code of the process.
+- `exitCode` Number: Exit code of the process.

 ```js
 let info = await Neutralino.os.execCommand('python --version');